 - “Big Six Accounting Firms Shop Worldwide for Law Firms: Why Multi-Discipline Practices Should Be Permitted in the United States,” 21 FORDHAM INT’L L. J. 190, 1997

-- National Association of Federal Equity Receivers: Full Member
+- National Association of Federal Equity Receivers: Chair, Amicus Committee

 - American Bar Association: Section of Litigation, Class Actions & Derivative Suits; Antitrust Law, Committee Member; Securities Litigation, Committee Member

-- American Inn of Court: Barrister, Justice J. Clifford Cheatwood
+- American Inn of Court: Past Barrister, Justice J. Clifford Cheatwood Inn

 - Fordham Int’l Law Journal Alumni Association: Associate Director

 - Hillsborough County Bar Association: Member, Securities Section

 - J.D., Fordham University School of Law, 1998 (Special Publications Editor, Fordham Int’l Law Journal; Moot Court Board)

 - B.A., Hamilton College, 1993 (Omicron Delta Epsilon)

 - U.S. District Court, Middle District of Florida

 - U.S. District Court, Southern District of Florida

 - U.S. District Court, Southern District of New York